pvto/pvto.github.io/_posts/2016-09-14-on-generative-art.md

 of visible and tangible on one hand and ideal and structural on the other.
 It need not be stale and humourless.

-I think generative art then has one intrinsic fallacy.
-It is quite easy to reduce in your mind to "technology", to a bunch of possibly intimidating tools.
-But if it expresses well the relation of the creative process and the piece of art – and does this in an interesting way like Hoff does – it might have its magic cake and eat it too.

 This is exactly what happens to me all the time, this reduction process, cage-locking, habit-forming familiarisation/repulsion of technique, a reduction